 Types of Fraud

 ClearIP can analyze calls for various types of toll fraud attacks.
 The different types of fraud that ClearIP is currently able to manage are listed below.
 Fraud control is configured in ClearIP by setting fraud triggers.
-A fraud trigger describes the conditions that should be met for a fraud attack to be detected and says what action to take as a result.
+A fraud trigger describes the conditions that should be met for a fraud attack to be detected and dictates what action to take as a result.

 Toll fraud types are mainly characterized by the call source or destination.
 The call source may refer to the specific calling number, user, combined user and calling number, or group.
 The call destination may refer to the specific called number or called country.